riboviz/riboviz/docs/user/metafeature_nucleotides_usage.md

 ## Outputs

 `metafeature_nucleotides.R` will output a PDF containing a metafeature plot showing the average number of reads occurring at each position in a desired window around the position of interest.
-It is averaged over each position listed in the tsv file.
+It is averaged over each position listed in the TSV file.

 ## Usage

 `metafeature_nucleotides.R` requires N arguments:

-* `-i`, `--input`: Path to the H5 input file.
+* `-i` or `--input`: Path to the H5 input file.
-* `-d`, `--dataset`: Name of the dataset being studied.
+* `-d` or `--dataset`: Name of the dataset being studied.
-* `-g`, `--gff`: Path to the GFF3 file of the organism being studied.
+* `-g` or `--gff`: Path to the GFF3 file of the organism being studied.
-* `-f`, `--fasta`: Path to the FASTA file of the species being studied.
+* `-f` or  `--fasta`: Path to the FASTA file of the species being studied.
 * `--feature_pos`: A TSV file listing the Gene and Positions to normalize over, under the headings `Gene` and `Pos`.
-* `-o`, `--output`: Path to output directory.
+* `-o` or `--output`: Path to output directory.

 There are a number of optional arguments that can be used to change how `metafeature_nucleotides.R` processes the data.
 These are: